 6. A scrapbook

-If you’ve been given the job of sorting out the belongings of the person who has passed away, then why not save smaller keepsakes like house keys, photos, souvenirs or tickets and creating a scrapbook or keepsake box?
+If you’re sorting out the belongings of the person who has passed away, then why not save smaller keepsakes like house keys, photos, souvenirs or tickets and creating a scrapbook or keepsake box?
 This can then be shared with younger family members as they grow, or opened up and looked at times where the person is being particularly missed.

 7. A special location

 Creating a memorial can be as simple as picking a nice view, a spot where the person liked to spend time, or a quiet and peaceful location that can be visited by other friends or family members.
 From a beach to the local pond, memorials don’t always need to be purchased or made.
 You could make the place even more closely linked to the person by spreading some of their ashes, but gain permission first if the intended location lies on private land.
-Check our guide to scattering ashes for more information.
+Learn more about what to do with ashes after a cremation.